Razeetech/Razeetech/README.md

-- 👋 Hi, I’m @Razeetech
+<h1>- 👋 Hi, I’m @Razeetech</h1>
 - 👀 I’m interested in data science and software engineering
 - 🌱 I’m currently learning data science and software engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source and personal projects
+- 🧑‍💻 I'm passionate about <code>solving problems</code> and sharing knowledge
 - 📫 How to reach me rajiazeezsch@gmail.com

 <!---